dosco/graphjin/docs/guide.md

 ## Developing Super Graph

 If you want to build and run Super Graph from code then the below commands will build the web ui and launch Super Graph in developer mode with a watcher to rebuild on code changes.
-And the demo rails app is also launched to make it essier to test changes.
+And the demo rails app is also launched to make it easier to test changes.

 ```bash